 - Cards.
 View your virtual cards, the ones on smartphones, and your physical cards.
 Check their status and details, who owns them and what company they are under.

 - Expenses.
 View transactions from every card on one page, check that every payment is necessary and company money isn’t being wasted.
 Cardholders can also document their receipts from here, making it easier to sort your expenses.

 - Profile.
 The company and personal profile registered with Pleo.
 Check details, manage your account and view personnel on the account.

 You will also be able to set spending limits for your cards, connect Pleo to your accounting software and contact Pleo’s customer service if you need help.

 Pleo cards can be used on business trips in the same way they can be used in the UK.
 However, there is a 2% foreign transaction fee when you use your card abroad.

-Pleo comes for a subscription fee of £6 (Pleo Essential) or £10 (Pleo Plus) a month.
-Pleo Plus offers a few extra features, including the ability to set personalised limits for your employees’ cards, advanced spending reports and notifications whenever expenses that go over a certain amount occur.
+- Pleo Plus comes for a subscription fee of £79 per month and offers a few extra features.
+Such as, the ability to set personalised limits for your employees’ cards, advanced spending reports and notifications whenever expenses that go over a certain amount occur.

 Along with the subscription are a number of fees for certain functions on your Pleo account, these include:

 - Up to a £13.50 fee on any cards you add after opening your account.
 The first card you receive costs nothing.

 - Replacement cards will cost you £2.50.